MiDataInt/mdi/docs/installation.md

 The second command activates the alias in the current shell also - or simply log back in.

-You could also edit your profile to modify $PATH, but we prefer aliases since we often maintain multiple MDI installations that we refer to by different alias names.
+You could also edit your profile to modify `$PATH`, but we prefer aliases since we often maintain multiple MDI installations that we refer to by different alias names.